OOPSpam/blog/_posts/2022-03-09-spam-protection-for-fluent-forms.md

 ### Should I use reCaptcha v2 or v3?

 v3 came after many people complained about accessibility and usability issues with v2. v2 asks visitors to solve a challenge before submitting a form.
 To address this issue, Google removed the "challenge" part of reCaptcha.
-As a result, with v3, users don't solve any challenge.
+As a result, with v3, users don't solve any challenges.
 Instead, it tracks the user's behavior on your website and scores the user from 0 (bot) to 1 (human).
 It is up to the website owner to determine the threshold.
 In Fluent Forms, you don't have control over this threshold.

 Many people are happy with reCaptcha.
 It is effective against simple bots, however, advanced bots can [bypass reCaptcha](https://github.com/xHossein/PyPasser).
 There are also "captcha farms" where people get paid to solve reCaptcha.
 It may also slow down your website as it loads extra js files into your website.